khooch01/discord_music_bot/README.md

 ## Features

-- 🎵 Play music from Spotify, SoundCloud, and YouTube.
+- 🎵 Play music from Spotify.
 - ⏸️ Pause, resume, skip, and stop music playback.
 - 📜 View the current queue of songs.
 - 🔊 Simple, easy-to-use commands for users.